VRLabs/15-Bits-Position-Rotation-Networking/README.md

 ## How to use

 Locate "Synced Object/Sync Target" and take it out of the prefab hierarchy.
 Place it somewhere in a world space hierarchy, as you should be trying to sync a world object.
-I recommend putting the Sync Target inside of a [World Constraint]([https://github.com/VRLabs/Avatars-3.0-Manager](https://github.com/VRLabs/World-Constraint)) Container and using the "SyncedObject/Control" parameter for transitions.
+I recommend putting the Sync Target inside of a [World Constraint](https://github.com/VRLabs/World-Constraint)/Container and using the "SyncedObject/Control" parameter for transitions.

 Place your world object props into the "Synced Object/Container" hierarchy.